 Finally, you will make a short photo-stop near the sandy Juno Beach and its cemetery, one of the key D-Day landing beaches for Canadian troops on June 6, 1944.

-Departure from central Paris near the Louvre at 7:00am daily from April until October and on Wednesday and Sunday from November until March.
+Departure from central Paris near the Louvre at 7:00am daily except Thursday and special events.

 Duration: Approx. 14 hours